BF/SF Super Reverb

 Summary

 The AB763 Super Reverb is a very popular Fender amp due to the huge tone, robustness and the pure tone from the traditional blackface AB763 amp design.
 The AB763 design is also to be found in some silverface amps between 1967 and 1969.
 The later silverface circuits were changed further by CBS to become cleaner, harder and thinner sounding, specially if one compares amps at the same volume and EQ setting.
 If you’re into sparkling clean tones, a silverface can do the job just as well as a blackface amp.
-The blackfaces have more growl and a distorted, cranked tone.
+The blackface amps have more growl and a distorted, cranked tone.
 It is heavy to carry with the 4×10″ speakers and massive iron transformers.
 The height also makes it difficult to carry, making you sweat when hauling it between gigs.
 It’s a big sounding amp with a potential for being very loud and bassy given the right (wrong) speakers.
 The nature of the 4×10″ speaker configuration is a directional tone with screaming treble right forwards and backwards and unfortunately little spread.
-A lot of deep bass is produced by the bigt cabinet while the important mids are fairly low, a scooped tone.
+A lot of deep bass is produced by the big cabinet while the important mids are fairly low, a scooped tone.
 Many players are stupid and increase the volume to compensate for the lack of spread and mids.
 This will introduce even more bass and sharp treble.
 Playing the Super Reverb is not supposed to be easy… Despite all the difficultness with this amp there will occasionally be gigs, perhaps outdoors or at a big stage, where the amp won’t hurt anyone in a radius of 3 meters.
-You are allowed to turn the volume beoynd 4 where the amp comes alive.
+You are allowed to turn the volume beyond 4 where the amp comes alive.
 We remember these occasions as our happiest musical moments.
-The notes bounce off our strings and we are musically and physically connected with the amp just using the pick attack and guitar volume to roll back and switch between rythm and solo.
+The notes bounce off our strings and we are musically and physically connected with the amp just using the pick attack and guitar volume to roll back and switch between rhythm and solo.
 Perhaps a transparent boost pedal to take us into David Gilmour land with sustain, harmonics and a creamy tone.
 You can physically feel the dynamic response from one of the best vintage Fender amps of them all.
 But only if you know how to tame this beast.

 SR